About this listing

 You have the whole space to yourselves.
 I live 130 miles away.
 The ladies from the Thrift store next door cleans between guests.

 Small town America, you are in the heart of downtown, but it's only 1 block long.
+Pizza place, ice cream shop, a diner, 3 taverns, bowling alley on a tubing place are on the block.
 The only Internet in town is slow just like the town.

-Sugar River trail runs on the edge of town, it's one of the earliest rails to trails in the United States
+Sugar River trail runs on the edge of town, it's one of the earliest rails to trails in the United States.
+15 miles to New Glarus Brewery

 No smoking in unit, inclement weather smoking is allowed in motorcycle garage.
 If you bike leaks oil please place cardboard under to catch drips.